You get shingles when the virus that may have given you chickenpox when you were young becomes active again. Doctors don’t know why this happens.

 Should I get a vaccine?

 Doctors say most healthy people over 50 should get Shingrix, as well as anyone 19 or older who are immunocompromised.
 It’s available at pharmacies as well as doctors’ offices.
-Most people have been exposed to the chickenpox even if they didn’t actually develop symptoms.
+Most people have been exposed to chickenpox even if they didn’t actually develop symptoms.

 You should get the Shingrix vaccine unless: